Free market economists are not going to be happy about this...

-Of course, the only countries that are worried about capital controls are those deeply worried about a currency crisis.
+But historically, the only countries that even considercapital controls are those deeply worried about a currency crisis.

 According to Steve Hanke, a professor of applied economics at Johns Hopkins University in Baltimore, “Capital controls signal that a country is very worried about preserving its foreign exchange....That means bad things are in the wind.”

 SEE ALSO: Is your state as broke as these places?